zRafaF/PIDestal-remote-BLE/README.md

 This library was made for the ESP32 and makes use of the Bluetooth Low Energy, it exposes ways to set and get **PID constants** and a parameter **extraInfo** that can be customized by the user.

-It is done [GATTs](https://www.bluetooth.com/bluetooth-resources/intro-to-bluetooth-gap-gatt/) for getters and setters.
+It is done using [GATT](https://www.bluetooth.com/bluetooth-resources/intro-to-bluetooth-gap-gatt/) with getters and setters.
 There is a simple validation on the setter that checks if the password is correct.
+The getters are openly distributed and can be subscribed to.

-> **ATTENTION** the communication is totally **unencrypted** so a middle man attack is very easily done if the attacker knows about the data format being sent.
+> **ATTENTION:** The communication is totally **unencrypted** so a middle man attack is very easily done if the attacker knows about the data format being sent.

 For utilization examples please check out the `examples` directory.